 2017 Music Nova Scotia Awards: ‘Currents of Sable Island’ TIES with Symphony Nova Scotia for Classical Recording of the Year.

-‘Currents of Sable Island’ also garned the 2017 ECMA ‘Classical Composition of the Year’ Award
+‘Currents of Sable Island’ garnered the 2017 ECMA ‘Classical Composition of the Year’ Award.

 Have you every dreamed of going to Sable Island?

 On Sept 9, 2016 Scott Macmillan’s composition Currents of Sable Island was released on the Centredisc Label through the Canada Music Centre.
 First premiered in Halifax, Nova Scotia on July 3, 2008, Currents of Sable Island was recorded in front of a live on audience March 22, 2015.
 Set to the evocative poem Sable Island 44ºN 60ºW from Jill MacLean, the Currents of Sable Ensemble features top Nova Scotia Symphonic and Celtic musicians.
 Scott is delighted to introduce soprano soloist Laurel Browne.

 In August of 2007 I had my trip of a lifetime.
 On March 21st, 2015 our live studio audience was transported to that mysterious island as part an exclusive audience for a LIVE recording of my evocative lyrical composition ‘Currents of Sable Island’ set to Jill MacLean’s poem ‘Sable Island 44ºN 60ºW’.
 Photographer Damian Lidgard’s strikingly beautiful images of Sable Island screened during the performance.